Finders Keepers (1991 game show)

 Finders Keepers is a British children's game show based on the original American format of the same name.
 It was originally broadcast on ITV between 12 April 1991 and 6 August 1996, hosted by Neil Buchanan.
 It was then revived from 6 January to 14 April 2006, hosted by Jeff Brazier.

+A pilot episode hosted by Andrew O'Connor was recorded in 1988 on the set of the Larry Toffler-hosted American version.

 Format

 Two teams of two called the green meanies and the yellow terrors are given the opportunity to "raid the room" across eight rooms and two rounds to find hidden objects, found by clues read out by the host prior to raiding.
 Each room raid lasted 30 seconds and if the object was found, won the team 25 points in the first round, and 50 points in the second.
 If a team did not find their object, the points went to the other team.
 Each raid was hectic because the rooms had streamers, confetti, and Silly String raining from the ceiling as the raids went on.

 In the early series of the original run, the teams had to firstly win rooms to raid at the garage door, they go off and raid them as above.
 The process was repeated for the second round.
+The production is Tim Edmunds.
 In later series both teams had two rooms to raid from the off; the later four rooms were won at the garage door.
 The final series of the original run in 1996 saw format changes; the teams now had to find items in the garage to get a head start in room searching.
 They were now searching for the same item on both floors of the house.

 The 2006 revival returned to the format of the original without the "find objects in a garage" round and changed the final round time limit back to three minutes.

 In all versions the team with the most points win the right to go the "Super Search", which is a race to find eight hidden objects in three (later four) minutes.
 The more objects found, the better the final prize.
 The final series of the original run had a prize awarded for successful searching in each room and a grand prize in the final room, closer to the original American format.

 The teams were color-coded green and yellow; in the US version, they were red and blue.